GRCDEV/ArduSim/help/development.md

 * `Pair<String, List<Waypoint>[]> loadMissions()`.
 In a real multicopter, the mission is automatically loaded in the function `loadMission` of the protocol implementation, but in simulations this method, or the following two methods, can be used to open a dialog to select a *.kml* file or several *.waypoints* files, and it returns the missions loaded, and the path of the *.kml* file or the folder where the *.waypoints* files were located.
 After this function, the method `API.getCopter(0).getMissionHelper().setMissionsLoaded(List<Waypoint>[])` must be called to provide to ArduSim the missions loaded.
 The array provided must have at least the same length as the number of UAVs running in the current machine (check `API.getArduSim().getNumUAVs()`).
 * `Pair<String, List<Waypoint>[]> loadMissionsKML()`.
 In this case, the behavior is the same as the previous function, but only a single *.kml* file can be selected.
 * `Pair<String, List<Waypoint>[]> loadMissionsQGC()`.
 Similar to the previous case, but only one or more *.waypoints* files can be selected.
-* `Point2D.Double locatePoint(double, double)`.
-It provides the screen coordinates of a point given its UTM coordinates.
-This and the next two functions are useful to draw new elements in the main panel using the methods `loadResources()`,  `drawResources(Graphics2D, BoardPanel)`, `rescaleDataStructures()`, and `rescaleShownResources()` in the protocol implementation, as explained in section "[4 Protocol implementation](#markdown-header-4-protocol-implementation)".
-* `Point2D.Double locatePoint(Location2DUTM)`.
-This method is equivalent to the former.
-* `Point2D.Double locatePoint(Location2D)`.
-This method is equivalent to the former.
 * `void log(String)`.
 This method shows a message in console.
 Furthermore, if ArduSim runs as a simulator, the same message is shown in the log in the upper left corner of the main window.
 * `void logUAV(String)`.
 In this case, the shown text is prepended with the identifier of the multicopter the message is related to.
 * `void logVerbose(String)`.
 In this case, the message is only shown if verbose logging mode is enabled.